 1.9.
 Google Maps

-On the sub-pages [list] for better viewing we show a map that is provided by the servers at Google Inc. If you display the map, a connection is made to the Google server for which such information as the IP address is transferred to Google.
+On the sub-pages https://avarteq.com/contact for better viewing we show a link that leads to a map that is provided by the servers at Google Inc. If you display the map, a connection is made to the Google server for which such information as the IP address is transferred to Google.
 Google also has the option to read and write cookies.
 These may be Google user cookies that are directly linked to you personally.
 You can find additional information on Google Maps in the Google data protection provisions and usage terms.